DazzlingFugu/ember-cli-embedded/README.md

 ### Start your app

-This addon relies on [ember-export-application-global](https://github.com/ember-cli/ember-export-application-global) to get your application globally exposed.
-See its documentation for more information.

-In your JS code, just execute `MyApp.start(/* optionalConfig */)` to resume the boot of your application.
+In your JS code, execute `MyApp.start(/* optionalConfig */)` to resume the boot of your application.
 As per the example, it takes an optional configuration as its first argument.

 Remember:
 Your app __will not start__ unless you call `MyApp.start(/* optionalConfig */)` method.